SAP/inquirer-gui/packages/label-plugin/README.md

 - The `guiOptions` type property of the Inquirer.js question must be of type `label`.
 - You must provide a `default` value or implement `default` function.
-- Note that if your question is an Inquirer.js question or part of a Yeoman generator and the question is shown in a command-line interface (CLI), the `input` type will be shown instead.
+- Note that if your question is an Inquirer.js question or part of a Yeoman generator and the question is shown in a command-line interface (CLI), the `input` type will be shown instead

 ### Sample Question